With the combination of a small number of people + software + servers and robots

 March 14, 2022

-One of the most commonly used terms in IT is "update.
+One of the most common terms used in IT is "update.

 Once you have fixed the problems and added new features, update the program.